Disappearance of Richard Colvin Cox: Disappearance

-Cox returned to Cadet Company B-2, signed the Departure Book, took a shower, and slept off the effects of the alcohol.
-As a prank, his roommates photographed him, slumped over his desk, asleep.
+Cox returned to Cadet Company B-2, signed in in the Departure Book, took a shower and slept off the effects of the alcohol.
+As a joke, his roommates photographed him as he slept while slumped over his desk.
 Later that evening, Cox altered the military time he had written in the Departure Book, changing "1923" to "1823" to make it look as if he had attended the 6:30 pm cadet supper formation.
 In fact, he had skipped the formation.
-This detail was not discovered until two years later, when an agent of the U.S. Army Criminal Investigation Command had the Departure Book examined in a laboratory.
+This detail was not discovered until two years later, when an agent of the U.S. Army Criminal Investigation Command (CID) had the Departure Book examined in a laboratory.
 If the alteration had been discovered when it was fresh in January 1950, Cox could have been charged with violating the Cadet Honor Code.
+When tattoo sounded at 10:30 p.m. to indicate that lights should be turned off, Cox woke up, ran to the hallway outside his room and shouted something that his roommates thought sounded like, "Alice!"
+They asked Cox who Alice was, but he said nothing, lay down on his bed and again fell asleep.

 The next morning, before attending the Sunday chapel service, Cox mentioned his visitor to his roommates.
-The man, Cox said, was a former US Army Ranger who had served in the same unit as he had in Germany.
-Cox said the man liked to brag about killing Germans during the war and had boasted about cutting off their private parts afterward.
-Another story he told Cox was about having gotten a German girl pregnant, and then murdering her to prevent her from having the baby.
+Cox said the man was a former U.S. Army Ranger who had served in his unit in Germany.
+Cox also said the man liked to brag about killing Germans during World War II and had boasted about cutting off their private parts afterward.
+Another story he supposedly told Cox was about having gotten a German girl pregnant, and then murdering her to prevent her from having the baby.
 That afternoon, Cox signed out a second time to meet the man, returning at about 4:30 pm.
-The following six days were without incident.
+The following six days passed without incident.
 Cox mentioned his visitor once to his roommates, remarking that he "hoped he wouldn't have to see the fellow again," which gave them the impression he viewed the man with distaste.

-On Saturday, 14 January, Cox watched a basketball game between the Army and Rutgers University.
-Afterwards, he was seen talking to a man thought to be "George," although the cadet who saw the two talking gave a description that differed greatly from the description given by the cadet who had seen the stranger in Grant Hall on 7 January.
-According to the eyewitness description from 14 January, George was "dark-haired and rough looking."
-Cox returned to his room and mentioned to a roommate he was signing out to dine with his visitor again, although he appeared "not apprehensive, just sort of disgusted."
-The two men left the grounds of the academy and vanished without a trace.
+On Saturday, January 14, Cox attended a basketball game between Army and Rutgers University.
+Afterwards, he was seen talking to a man thought to be "George," although the cadet who saw the two talking gave a description that differed from the description given by the cadet who had seen the stranger in Grant Hall on January 7.
+According to the eyewitness description from January 14, George was "dark-haired and rough looking."
+Cox returned to his room and mentioned to a roommate that he was signing out to dine with his visitor again, although he appeared "not apprehensive, just sort of disgusted."
+The two men left the grounds of the academy and vanished.